avast/retdec/README.md

 * `sudo pkg install cmake python37 bison git autotools`
 * `sudo ln -s /usr/local/bin/python3.7 /usr/local/bin/python3`

+3. Follow the instructions (below) on how to build the the decompiler.

-3. Now, you are all set to run the decompiler.
+4. Now, you are all set to run the decompiler.
 To decompile a binary file named `test.exe`, run

     ```
     $RETDEC_INSTALL_DIR/bin/retdec-decompiler.py test.exe